w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/assethub-dashboards.md

 ---
 id: assethub-dashboards
-title: AssetHub Dashboards
+title: Asset Hub Dashboards
-sidebar_label: AssetHub
+sidebar_label: Asset Hub
 description:
-  AssetHub is a specialized parachain on Polkadot designed to facilitate the handling and management of digital assets across various applications.
+  Asset Hub is a specialized parachain on Polkadot designed to facilitate the handling and management of digital assets across various applications.
 It supports asset tokenization, trading, and bridging services within the Polkadot ecosystem.
 keywords: [polkadot, dashboard, dune, assethub, digital assets]
 slug: ../assethub-dashboards
 ---

-# AssetHub Dashboards
+# Asset Hub Dashboards

 ## Overview

-AssetHub is a specialized parachain on Polkadot designed to facilitate the handling and management of digital assets across various applications.
+Asset Hub is a specialized parachain on Polkadot designed to facilitate the handling and management of digital assets across various applications.
 It supports asset tokenization, trading, and bridging services within the Polkadot ecosystem.

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the AssetHub parachain:
+Here you'll find a variety of dashboards that help visualize data from the Asset Hub parachain:

-- [AssetHub](https://dune.com/substrate/assethub): Explore comprehensive analytics on digital asset management and operations within the AssetHub parachain.
+- [Asset Hub](https://dune.com/substrate/assethub): Explore comprehensive analytics on digital asset management and operations within the AssetHub parachain.

 ## Key Tables

-Data from the AssetHub parachain is organized into several key tables: `assethub.balances`, `assethub.blocks`, `assethub.calls`, `assethub.events`, `assethub.extrinsics`, `assethub.transfers`
+Data from the Asset Hub parachain is organized into several key tables: `assethub.balances`, `assethub.blocks`, `assethub.calls`, `assethub.events`, `assethub.extrinsics`, `assethub.transfers`

 ## Useful Queries